payamkelich/payamkelich/README.md

 # 🍔 Cooking Up Molecular Insights with Machine Learning, Dynamics, & Docking!

-Welcome to the molecular kitchen, where we don't just pair wine with cheese, but also molecules with their perfect partners (that's what we call "docking" 🥣)!
+Welcome to the molecular kitchen, where we don't just pair wine with cheese, but also molecules with their perfect partners!
 Using a sprinkle of machine learning 🤖 and a dash of molecular dynamic simulations, we unravel the recipes of bio-molecular and polymeric systems.

 Hungry for knowledge?
 Join our gourmet journey through the molecular menu! 🍕🍰